fusemc-dev/tau/README.md

 ## Templates

+> [!NOTE]
-> Throughout this section, the `/.../` circumfix syntax is used to denote Polyglot `Value` literals. `/42/` thus defines a Polyglot `Value` of `42`.
+> Throughout this section, the `/.../` circumfix syntax is used to denote `Value` literals. `/42/` thus defines a `Value` of `42`.
+You will shortly discover that
+> the `/.../` syntax isn't used coincidentally.

-Type validation in Tau is done through [Template](./src/main/java/dev/fusemc/tau/Template.java)s.
+Type validation in Tau is done through [Template](https://fusemc.dev/tau/blob/master/src/main/java/dev/fusemc/tau/Template.java)s.
 A template may be thought of as a _reusable_, _**bidirectional**_ type-schema, that is also capable of _describing_ itself.

 A template functions as a type-safe mapping from a Polyglot `Value` to some type `T`, **and vice versa**.
 The former operation